 A version of this article appears in the August 11/18 double issue of Aviation Week & Space Technology.
 Autonomous technology, in the air and on the ground, is certain to be required if aviation is to break out of its niche and become a ubiquitous mode of transport.
 Whether it is easy-to-fly personal air vehicles, optionally piloted air taxis or single-pilot commuter transports, aviation will have to go beyond automation to enable wider public use of aircraft.
 Visionaries like Mark ...

-"Autonomous Unmanned Air Transport Faces Challenges" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Autonomous Unmanned Air Transport Faces Challenges" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.